 A: No, the British have always tended to politely ignore the mentally ill.

 A: You don’t have to, there is no membership as such.
 Just turn up at

-the St Radegund pub on any Monday a few minutes before 7pm.
-There are no changing
+the Old Spring Pub on any Monday a few minutes before 7pm.

 Q: I’ve heard stories of silly songs, disgusting things happening with